Slater Mill

 The Slater Mill is a historic water-powered textile mill complex on the banks of the Blackstone River in Pawtucket, Rhode Island, modeled after cotton spinning mills first established in England.
-It is the first water-powered cotton spinning mill in North America to utilize the Arkwright system of cotton spinning as developed by Richard Arkwright.
+It is the first water-powered cotton spinning mill in America to use the Arkwright system of cotton spinning as developed by Richard Arkwright.

-Samuel Slater, the mill's founder, apprenticed as a young man in Belper, England, with industrialist Jedediah Strutt.
-Shortly after immigrating to the United States, Slater was hired by Moses Brown of Providence, Rhode Island, to produce a working set of machines necessary to spin cotton yarn using water power.
+The mill's founder, Samuel Slater, apprenticed as a young man with industrialist Jedediah Strutt in Belper, England.
+Shortly after emigrating to the United States, Slater was hired by Moses Brown of Providence, Rhode Island to produce a working set of machines necessary to spin cotton yarn using water power.
 Construction of the machines was completed in 1793, as well as a dam, waterway, waterwheel, and mill.

-Manufacturing was based on Richard Arkwright's cotton spinning system, which included carding, drawing, and spinning machines.
+Manufacturing was based on Arkwright's cotton spinning system, which included carding, drawing, and spinning machines.
 Slater initially hired children and families to work in his mill, establishing a pattern that was replicated throughout the Blackstone Valley and known as the "Rhode Island System".

 It was later eclipsed by Francis Cabot Lowell's Waltham System.
-The mill and surrounding area were the site of early labor resistance, including the first factory strike in the United States, which was led by young women workers in 1824.
+The Slater mill and surrounding area were the site of early labor resistance.
+This included the first factory strike in the United States, which was led in 1824 by young women workers.

 Slater Mill was added to the National Register of Historic Places and designated a National Historic Landmark on November 13, 1966, the first property to be listed on the register.
-In December 2014, the mill was added to the newly formed Blackstone River Valley National Historical Park.
+In December 2014, the mill and historic district were added to the newly formed Blackstone River Valley National Historical Park.

 Architectural history

 The original portion of the Slater Mill built in 1793 was six bays long and two stories tall.
 Several additions were made beginning in 1801, and a second added in 1835.
 Between 1869 and 1872, a large addition was made to the north end of the mill.
-Cotton spinning continued until 1895, after which the mill was used for various industrial purposes until 1923.
+Cotton spinning continued until 1895, when such production had largely shifted to the American South.
+After that the mill was used for various industrial purposes until 1923.
 The building had suffered numerous fires in the past, and two fires occurred in 1912 which precipitated awareness of the building and the need for its preservation.